 If the marriage has ended before the immigrant becomes a permanent resident, such as through death or divorce, or the U.S. spouse has become abusive, it is possible, under certain limited circumstances, for the immigrant to apply for a waiver of the joint petition requirement.
 The immigrant would submit the I-751 solo.

-If the marriage is already two years old when the immigrant either arrives at the U.S. border with an immigrant visa or receives approval for a spousal green card, he or she will receive permanent residency and won't have to worry about the status expiring (although the actual card will need to be replaced once every ten years).
+If the marriage is already two years old when the immigrant either arrives at the U.S. border with an immigrant visa or receives approval for a spousal green card, they will receive permanent residency and won't have to worry about the status expiring (although the actual card will need to be replaced once every ten years).